 Hiring is a joy, and can be immensely rewarding.
 But don’t do it if you’re not thinking about how to fit the candidate’s needs as well as yours.
 Hiring done well is a mutually attractive sport.
 So read on if you want to get fit!

 As background, I believe there’s an art and a science to hiring that I covered in an article here earlier this year: “3 Steps to Making A+ Hires that Fit“.
 I recommend reading it as background.
-But for this post on “How I Hire”, I have simplified some of the key concepts into the following presentation:

-If you watch through to slide 25, you’ll see my bottom line is if you find a mutual fit, you won’t have to sell the candidate.
+You’ll see my bottom line is if you find a mutual fit, you won’t have to sell the candidate.
 They will select you as much as you hire them.

 If you like the sound of that, then I’ve also posted a new article that focuses on Inbound Hiring, as a new way to attract the best candidates, who are often not actively looking.

-In the penultimate slide above I also suggest there are three things a great interviewer should do.
+I also suggest there are three things a great interviewer should do.
 One of them is to ask great questions.
 Below are some of the key questions I like to ask.

 The goal of these questions is again to help figure out the three key things I believe make for a great hire.